If you can’t find the answers you’re looking for, ask us a question!

 Absolutely.
 We encourage you to bring your own climbing gear.

-For all instructional courses, lunch is available as an optional extra for $10 per day.
+For all instructional courses, lunch is available as an optional extra selected at time of booking.
 We have found that many students prefer to provide their own lunch and this keeps costs to a minimum.
-The Altitude Deli makes a range of gourmet sandwiches and can cater to most dietary requirements, just let us know and we will send you a sandwich menu.
-Alternatively you can buy your lunch at Altitude Deli on the day, they offer discounts to Climbing School students
+The Altitude Cafe makes a range of gourmet sandwiches and can cater to most dietary requirements (we haven’t found one yet they can’t do), just let us know and we will send you a lunch menu.
+Alternatively you can buy your lunch at Altitude Cafe on the day, they offer discounts to Climbing School students

 If you are under 17 and would like to participate in a climbing course, please contact us.
-Concessions may be possible for technical courses under certain circumstances.
+Concessions may be possible for technical courses under certain circumstances and we do run a Young Guns Learn to Lead course specifically designed for young current keen gym climbers wanting to learn to lead.

-No, but our courses are modelled on the National VET system to ensure easy pathways to formal accreditation.
+No. Our courses aredesigned to teach recreational skills, not guiding skills, however we can deliver custom courses modelled on the National VET system to ensure easy pathways to formal accreditation.
 If you would like to discuss what this involves then please contact us to discuss your goals.

 Yes.
 You can buy gift certificates for any course or any amount, and we will send you a printable PDF certificate via email.